shundhammer/qdirstat/README.md

   - [Packages view](doc/Pkg-View.md) showing disk usage of installed software packages and their individual files.
-  - [Unpackaged files view](doc/Unpkg-View.md) showing what files in system directories do not belong to an installed software package.
+  - [Unpackaged files view](doc/Unpkg-View.md) showing what files in system directories do not belong to any installed software package.

 - New views:
   - Disk usage per file type (by filename extension).